merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 As mentioned above, the standard usage of this workflow is meant to go through all the steps from raw reads to having a merged profile database (or databases) that are ready for binning.

 All you need is a bunch of FASTQ files, and a `samples.txt` file.
-Here we will go through a mock example with three small metagenomes.
-These metagenomes were made by choosing a small number of reads from three HMP metagenomes.
+Here, we will go through a mock example with three small metagenomes.
+These metagenomes were made by choosing a small number of reads from three [HMP](https://www.hmpdacc.org/) metagenomes.
 In your working directory you have the following `samples.txt` file, let's have a look:

 ```bash
 $ cat samples.txt